 I completed my Ph.D. in May 2017 working with Dr. David Wilner on 'Millimeter Studies of Nearby Debris Disks.'
-In Sepetember 2017, I moved to Washington, D.C. as an NSF Astronomy and Astrophysics postdoctoral fellow at the Carnegie Institution, Department of Terrestrial Magnetism (DTM).
+Since Sepetember 2017, I am an NSF Astronomy and Astrophysics postdoctoral fellow at the Carnegie Institution for Science, Department of Terrestrial Magnetism (DTM) in Washington, D.C.
+Starting in January 2020, I will be an assistant professor in the APS (Astrophysical and Planetary Sciences) Department at the University of Colorado Boulder.
+My research program leverages multi-wavelength observations to explore the formation and potential habitability of planetary systems.
 Much of my work makes use of a variety of (sub)millimeter and radio interferometers, including the Submillimeter Array (SMA), the Atacama Large Millimeter/Submillimeter Array (ALMA), the Karl G. Jansky Very Large Array (JVLA), and the Australia Telescope Compact Array (ATCA).
-For more information, including short descriptions of several ongoing projects, see my research and publications pages, or check out a complete list of my publications on ADS.
+For more information, including short descriptions of several ongoing projects, see my research and publications pages, or check out a complete list of my publications and abstracts on ADS.

-I am also a member of the NASA Far-Infrared Science Interest Group (FIR SIG) Leadership Council and the Origins Space Telescope (OST) Disks and Planet Formation Working Group.
-For more information on current activities in the FIR community, please check out our website.
+I am also a member of the NASA Infrared Science Interest Group (IR SIG) Leadership Council and the Origins Space Telescope (OST) Disks and Planet Formation Working Group.
+For more information on current activities in the IR community, please check out our website.

 Outside of research, I am actively involved in a number of outreach programs and organizations supporting women in STEM fields.
-I am currently a WorldWide Telescope Ambassador and taught with Science Club for Girls throughout most of college and graduate school.
-I am also an avid runner, hiker, and play violin in various community and pit orchestras.
+I am currently working to design an astronomy curriculum for the Carnegie First Light program, a weekend science program for Washington, D.C. middle school students.
+I also serve as a WorldWide Telescope Ambassador and taught with Science Club for Girls throughout most of college and graduate school.
+In my spare time, I am an avid runner, hiker, and mountaineer, and play violin in various community and pit orchestras.